KnowageLabs/Knowage-Server/docker/README.md

+# What is this repository?

+This is the official repository of Knowage Docker Image.

 # What is Knowage?

-This is the official repository of Knowage.
 Knowage is the professional open source suite for modern business analytics over traditional sources and big data systems.

 > [knowage-suite.com](https://www.knowage-suite.com)